Chingoski/TriviaQuiz/README.md

 In this class we store the correct answer in the 'CorrectAnswer' property and all other Answers in the 'AllAnswers' property.
 We provide a constructor and a 'Correct()' method.
 Because the base of our questions and answers are Notepad files and the correct answers are all marked with "(T)" it helps us sort and differenciate the correct from the wrong answers for a given question.

 # Functionality
 Every resource the apllication needs is stored in the '/Resources' directory in the same project directory.
-Most of the resources are images that we use suchs as background images , the wheel of questuins and notpead files which serve as the base of our aplication.
-We use 6 Forms that are interconected in order to run this aplication.
+Most of the resources are images that we use such as background images , the wheel of questions and notpead files which serve as the base of our aplication.
+We use six Forms that are interconected in order to run this aplication.
 The starting form is 'TiviaHome.cs' which serves as a sort of home screen for the game.
 From there the user can access the 'Instrucionts.cs' form in which he can read all the necesary information about playing the game , or he can start a new game by accessing the 'TriviaNewGame.cs' form.
 This form is the 'brain' of the game because it is the form which contains all of the logic for this aplication.

 First of all we have some global variables which need to be explained :
 ```c#